balena-os/meta-balena/README.md

-# Resin.io layers for Yocto
+# Balena OS layers for Yocto

 ## Description
-This repository enables building resin.io for various devices.
+This repository enables building balena OS for various devices.

 ## Layers Structure
-* meta-resin-common : layer which contains common recipes for all our supported platforms.
+* meta-balena-common : layer which contains common recipes for all our supported platforms.
 * meta-resin-* : layers which contain recipes specific to yocto versions.
 * other files : README, COPYING, etc.